cdrcqnts/barefeed/README.md

 # Barefeed
-A most simple feed reader web app for podcasts.
+A simple feed reader web app for podcasts.
 No registration.
 No cookies.

 This is the frontend application using Vue.js.
 For the corresponding REST API, see [this repository](https://github.com/cdrcqnts/barefeed-rest).